Kaylaesmith1/activities-backend-api/README.md

 I have set up two field filters on the events list to filter as follows:

-1. Profiles that are following the logged in user
+1. Profiles that are following the logged-in user
-2. Profiles that are being followed by the logged in user
+2. Profiles that are being followed by the logged-in user

 If the user logs in, and views the detail of their own profile, additional Update and Delete functionality becomes available.
 Below the profile data, a pre-populated form is available to edit the profile model fields.
 At the top of the screen, a delete button is available to delete the profile from the API.